abdulrahmanahme/internet_connection_checker_plus/README.md

-# For from Internet Connection Checker Plus
+# Fork from Internet Connection Checker Plus
 This is a fork from Internet Connection Checker Plus But there are a little difference  between this package and my fork